• Skip to primary navigation

 The 2 ounces of butter called for in the recipe will be sufficient for 4 cups of vegetables.
 If you are making more than this then increase the butter accordingly (you will need sufficient melted butter to coat the vegetables).

-Buttered cabbage and leeks with mustard seeds recipe
+A dish of buttered cabbage and leeks with mustard seeds.

 Buttered cabbage and leeks with mustard seeds